-Students who wish to cancel their registration for all courses for a given semester must contact the Registrar's Office prior to the first day of class with a Voluntary Cancellation Form available on the Registrar's Office webpage.
+Students who wish to cancel their registration for all courses for a given semester must complete and submit the Voluntary Cancellation Form prior to the first day of class (see Student Affairs - Records's webpage for FORMS).
 Cancellation of your classes in a timely manner will prevent being invoiced by the Business Office for class hours and will release students from monetary obligation for those courses.